White, brown, black

-These big dogs do require a lot of exercise to stay fit and healthy.
-Ideally, you should have a decent sized yard because this will give your dog somewhere to sit out and to run around whenever they want.
+These big dogs require a lot of exercise to stay fit and healthy.
+Ideally, you should have a decent-sized yard because this will give your dog somewhere to sit outside and run around whenever they want.
 You will also need to walk your St Bernese twice a day, for around 30 minutes at a time.
-These dogs usually prefer longer walks, rather than short runs, but they can adapt to agility style classes and may enjoy chasing toys.
+These dogs usually prefer longer walks, rather than short runs, but they can adapt to agility-style classes and may enjoy chasing toys.

 Your dog will especially enjoy getting out in the countryside and exploring.
 This is their natural territory and another good reason why they make such good companion dogs for hikers and mountain walkers.

 You can provide a good selection of toys for your dog but be aware that he will make short work of small toys.
 Hard rubber and large toys are best for this hybrid.